lebe-dev/pw/README.md

 # PW

 PW is a project for sharing secrets (any confidential information).
+All data is encrypted in the browser.

 ![Screenshot of PW application for sharing secrets](pw-screenshot.png)